loonwerks/reasonable_systems/README.md

 The `--verify` flag checks the specification against the string of tokens.
 The `--dfa` flag synthesizes a DFA from the specification and runs the DFA on the tokens.

 Example specifications are in `specs/ptltl`.
+The tokens are separated by white space.
+A token containing words with dots in between means that each word of that token is active simultaneously.
+That is, the formula accepts the token if the formula requires a subset of those words.
 The concrete syntax of PTLTL is described in `code/ptltl/chars.lex` and `code/ptltl/tokens.yacc`.
 The abstract syntax of PTLTL is in  `code/ptltl/tree-lang/tree.sml` in the datatype called `formula`.
 Implementation of the verify functionality is in `code/ptltl/tree-lang/tree.sml` in the function called `verify`.